|4||La Pine, Oregon|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Milwaukee air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Milwaukee is currently 2.4 times the WHO annual air quality guideline value

 Good 16 US AQI